moritzwinger/cs171-winger-med-challenge/Proposal.md

 The visualization could exhibit the feature of time resolution.
 Also, the uncertainty of the data set needs to be expressed.

+### Project Schedule

+Week 1: Design and Analysis: Preparation of the data and analysis of the data for visualization.
+        The design will be strongly governed by the questions addressed by the problem.

+Week 2: Implementation of Basic Functionality, Building Framework and Objects for the different
+        views.

+Week 3: Further implementation of the visualization, design improvements as the implementation
+        progresses.

+Week 4: Specific address of the question posed by the challenge.

+Week 5: Implementation of Optional Features, Design refinement.